lucasval-vasic/vasic-upv-digital-backend-lab1/README.md

 > tempus 1> _

+Notice how Tempus created files on the current run/ folder to log the current run and the commands issued to Tempus.
+These files may be useful to debug some errors or review the log, especially as the output of some commands may be verbose.

 ### First steps

-The common way to execute the design flow is by reading TCL scripts with commands.
+The common way to execute the design flow is by reading TCL scripts with commands in them.
 The first script we will see is load_design.tcl.
-Please open and examine it.
+Please open it with an editor and examine it.

 You can see that the most important commands are the ones to read the standard cell library and the design netlist:

 ```console
 ################################
 # Read the libraries
 ################################